 Boys & Girls Clubs of Boston’s gift annuity program is administered by Boys & Girls Clubs of America.
 Gift Annuity Rates are subject to change.
 Contact us to verify rates.
 Be sure to consult your tax and financial advisor when considering any planned gift.

-For a personal and confidential gift illustration, or to learn more, please contact Elizabeth Stevens, our Planned Giving Officer, at email@example.com.
+For a personal and confidential illustration, or to learn more, please contact Elizabeth Shearer, Senior Director of Planned Giving and Donor Relations, at email@example.com.

 As you consider your philanthropic goals, we invite you to think about other ways to support our work.
 A retirement asset, such as an IRA account, makes an excellent bequest to us.